afiliz/slug-grub-hub/README.md

 The end goal is for this project to help people who I know at UCSC.
 This will start with me having my close friends be users.
 After they try it out and give feedback, I will open Slug Grub Hub use to anyone who wants to use it.

-As of early October, UCSC has updated their dining hall website in a way that makes it harder to web scrape (returns an error 500 message when scraping).
-Slug Grub Hub is currently being updated to accomodate these changes, and will be fixed soon.
+As of early October 2018, UCSC has updated their dining hall website in a way that makes it harder to web scrape (returns an error 500 message when scraping).
+Slug Grub Hub is no longer maintained actively, but will exist as a public codebase reference for any students or developers who would like to do a similar project.

 Side Note: Slug Grub Hub has no association with the company Grub Hub.
 Originally SGH was supposed to just be "Slug Grub," but I had forgotten about Grub Hub's name.
 I believed adding the "Hub" part would make it sound better (I still believe this), and thus this project maintains the name of Slug Grub Hub.